zaggynl/documentation/developer_manual/digging_deeper/groupware/calendar.rst

 You may implement the ``IHandleIMipMessage`` interface to process iMIP data you receive in a client and want to pass on for processing to the backend.

 Please be aware that there are some security considerations to take into account.

-You can find more infomation on the conditions that have to be fulfilled for iMIP data to be processed in the `RFC <https://www.rfc-editor.org/rfc/rfc6047>`_
+You can find more infomation on these and the conditions that have to be fulfilled for iMIP data to be processed in the `RFC <https://www.rfc-editor.org/rfc/rfc6047>`_

 .. code-block:: php